You’re doing business, and that business is generating troves of data. Each iota of info may contain key insights to help your business grow,

 6. Mixpanel (Top tool for software as a service analytics)

 Mixpanel is another business app that works alongside the best CRM software for analytics, like Zoho.
-It specializes in digital product analytics, like SaaS.
+Mixpanel specializes in providing sophisticated user analytics, focusing on tracking user interactions across websites and apps, which is invaluable for understanding your digital presence.

 Pros: